sophiapi-nu26/label-propagation/README.md

 ## Example Plots

-This is an example of the `Cross-Label Distribution` property after round 5using the parameters described below.

 ![Cross-Label Distribution after 5 rounds](plots/cross_label_dist/cross_label_dist_round_5.png)

 Example plots are in the `plots/` directory.
-These plots were generated with the following parameters:
+The image above is an example of the `Cross-Label Distribution` property after round 5, generated with the parameters below (the same parameters used to generate all plots in `plots/`).

 ```bash
 python run_lpa_experiment.py \